relativitydev/relativity-api-documentation/Relativity.Transfer.Client.md

-*NOTE*: Relativity.Transfer.Client version 7.4.10 (and below) will stop functioning on Feb 28th, 2023 due to migration of data transfer related products to cloud based solutions.
-The new version of Relativity.Transfer.SDK will be available on Nov 30th 2022.
+> **NOTE**: Relativity.Transfer.Client version 7.4.10 (and below) **will stop functioning on Feb 28th, 2023** due to migration of data transfer related products to cloud based solutions.

+>**Check out Relativity.Transfer.SDK ([Bitbucket](https://git.kcura.com/projects/DTX/repos/relativity-transfer-sdk/browse), [NuGet](https://www.nuget.org/packages/Relativity.Transfer.SDK/)), a successor of this library.
+It works with all types of fileshares, it's faster and simpler in use!**
+>
-**Since it is going to be a breaking change you will need to update your code and integrate with the new the new Relativity.Transfer.SDK version – 1.0.0.**
+> Since it is going to be **a breaking change** you will need to **update your code** and integrate with the **Relativity.Transfer.SDK**, version 1.0.0+
+>

-November 30th 2022 we will release first version including:
+> On December 5th, 2022 we have released the first version (1.0.3) including:
- * Upload a single file or a directory to the RelativityOne fileshare
+> * Upload a single file or a directory to the RelativityOne fileshare
- * Track data transfer progress
+> * Track data transfer progress (including files that were transferred, skipped or failed, with their source and destination path)
- * Recover transfer from previous failure or interruption
+> * Recover transfer from previous failure or interruption
- * Real time information about succeeded, failed and skipped items, including exact path and the reason of error
+> * Real time information about succeeded, failed and skipped items, including exact path and the reason of error
- * Cross platform compatibility - you can transfer data from Windows, Linux and macOS
+> * Cross platform compatibility - you can transfer data from Windows, Linux and macOS
- * Secured transfer using HTTPS, only single TCP 443 is required
+> * Secured transfer using HTTPS, only single TCP 443 is required
+>

-Q1 2023 you can expect additional functionalities like:
+> Q1 2023 you can expect additional functionalities like:
- * Download a single file or a directory to the RelativityOne fileshare
+> * Download a single file or a directory from the RelativityOne fileshare
- * File retry policy
+> * File retry policy
- * File exclusion policy
+> * File exclusion policy
- * File override policy
+> * File override policy
- * File custom attributes policy (used to set custom metadata on target file)
+> * File custom attributes policy (used to set custom metadata on target file)

-*Link to a specific NuGet.org package to come soon.*

 # Relativity.Transfer.Client Version Compatibility